Funding Goals: Which Kickstarter Projects Reached It?

 Unsurprisingly, there are plenty of data science blogs, papers and repos that examine Kickstarter data already – it should be noted that I am looking at the pure prediction problem which makes good results harder to obtain.
 My aim is to model whether a new project is likely to succeed using a subset of the information available at the launch - so I try to be strict about maintaining temporal structure.

-In future, I would like to add more information about each project like the risks and challenges or specific pledge details.
+In the future, I would like to add more information about each project like the risks and challenges or specific pledge details.
 Examining the “trajectory” of a project and comparing to data from Indiegogo (a similar tech-focused crowdfunding site) would also be interesting.

 Predictions could be useful for a few different audiences: